simov/purest/README.md

 })
 ```

-Then we no longer need to set the access token for every request:
+Then we no longer need to set the access token on every request:

 ```js
 var {res, body} = await google('youtube')